arzkar/Product-Logistics-API/README.md

 ### Notes:

-- `dumpCSV.py` which can be found in the root directory.
-Uses `faker` python library to build 1000 records of fake data which is saved as a CSV file at `app/data/data.csv`
+- `dumpCSV.py` which can be found in the `/app/utils` directory uses `faker` python library to build 1000 records of fake data which is saved as a CSV file at `app/data/data.csv`.
+- The `app/data/data.csv` file can be replaced according to your needs since the `data_table` is constructed using this csv file.

 ---